Affordable water features under £150 to bring tranquility

 • More expensive than other water features

-Best modern affordable water feature
+Best modern water feature under £150

 Short on space or want an excuse to fit in extra planting?
-This self-contained contemporary water
+This self-contained contemporary water feature gives your garden a sensory focal point.
+Plant a flower of your choosing, give it a splash of water and plug it in with two outdoor sockets.

 Pros